 - Now Reboot the system.

-Try to force stop your android to fix the moisture detected issue.
+Try to force-stop your android to fix the moisture detected in the charging port issue.

 - Open Device Settings and navigate to the Android System.